rodekruis/DEH-Admin-Manual/README.md

 There is a publicly available and free product from 510 that allows you to create your own Kobo to EspoCRM connection.
 Following the steps in [the knowledge base](https://github.com/rodekruis/EspoCRM-knowledge-base/wiki/Third-party-integration#integrate-espocrm-with-kobo), you can send Kobo form submissions to an entity and field of choice in EspoCRM.
 It is recommended to use [KoboConnect ](https://github.com/rodekruis/kobo-connect#espocrm)for this.

 ### Reports
 Reports are only available when the [Advanced Pack](https://www.espocrm.com/extensions/advanced-pack/) has been purchased.
 This allows you to create dashboards and reports in EspoCRM.
-A generic explanation can be found in the [EspoCRM docs](https://docs.espocrm.com/user-guide/reports/) There are also ready-made DEH specific reports which can be found [here](https://github.com/rodekruis/RED-X-DEH/blob/main/docs/deployment/deh-and-advanced-package.md) (Emie)
+A generic explanation can be found in the [EspoCRM docs](https://docs.espocrm.com/user-guide/reports/) There are also ready-made DEH specific reports which can be found [here](https://github.com/rodekruis/RED-X-DEH/blob/main/docs/deployment/deh-and-advanced-package.md)

 Install notifications and [stream](https://docs.espocrm.com/user-guide/stream/#notifications)